barebaric/sceneweaver/README.md

 #### Using SVG Templates

-For creating complex, animated graphics or title cards, you can use the `svg_template` scene type.
+For creating complex, animated graphics or title cards, you can use the `svg` scene type.
 This scene renders an SVG file for every frame, allowing you to create dynamic animations by parameterizing the SVG's attributes.